Priority Issue Briefs

 Salting is not merely an organizing tool—it has become an instrument of economic destruction aimed at nonunion companies.

 While the construction industry historically has paid the highest effective tax rate of any economic sector in the country, with the passage of the Tax Cuts and Jobs Act (H.R.
-1), a clear majority of construction companies will benefit from the new 20 percent deduction for qualified pass-through income.
+1), a clear majority of construction companies will benefit from the new 20 percent deduction for qualified business income for pass-throughs.

-There are limitless opportunities through government defined and industry workforce development programs to build the American workforce.
-Through innovative and unique platforms, all Americans can develop skills to achieve their dreams.
+There are limitless opportunities to build the American workforce through government-defined and industry workforce development programs.
+Innovative and unique platforms can provide the way for all Americans to develop skills to achieve their dreams.